ikmb/exome-seq/README.md

     This pipeline requires a number of software tools (and versions) to function.
 There are two basic options to meet these requirements.

   * Install the different packages on your compute system and make sure they are loaded in i.e. $PATH.
 A clean way to achieve this are environment-modules, which are supported by various linux distributions.
-  * Use the included bootstrap file (singularity/exomes.definition) to build a singularity container in which all the relevant tools will be installed automatically.
+  * Use the corresponding bootstrap file from our container repo (http://git.ikmb.uni-kiel.de/bfx-core/singularity-images) to build a singularity container in which all the relevant tools will be installed automatically.

 2. Create your own configuration file